 - Embroidery Machine; we used the Janome Memory Craft 500E

-- Sewing Machine and standard presser foot for the constructions
+- Sewing Machine and standard presser foot for the construction

-- Walking or Even Feed foot; optional but helpful for the quilting and keeping all the layers from shifting – or use your machine’s built-in fabric feeding system, such as the Janome AcuFeed Flex™ system
+- Walking or Even Feed foot; optional but helpful for the quilting and keeping all the layers from shifting – or use your machine’s built-in fabric feeding system, such as what we use: the Janome AcuFeed Flex™ system

 Fabric and Other Supplies

 NOTE: Supplies listed below are for TWO matching mitts; you could make just one, but then your other hand would be sad you chose not to protect it.